florinmano/asceds-docs/docs/source/index.rst

 This software assists with setting up an automatic SSL certificate distribution system for certificates which can be obtained from a provider offering an ACME interface.
 The system consists of

-* a certificate manager which can get SSL certificates for wildcard hostnames in a set of domains, through certbot;
+  - a certificate manager which can get SSL certificates for wildcard hostnames in a set of domains, through certbot;
-* a set of clients getting automatic certificate renewal or simple manual reconfiguration of SANs; services depending on certificates are reconfigured/restarted automatically upon renewal;
+  - a set of clients getting automatic certificate renewal or simple manual reconfiguration of SANs; services depending on certificates are reconfigured/restarted automatically upon renewal
-* a web interface for requesting certificates.
+  - a web interface for requesting certificates.

 ASCEDS is released under GPLv2 or any later version.